mohanmca/professional_certification/aws/aws_waf_shield_firewall_manager_ddos.md

   * Web ACL - $5.00 per month (prorated hourly)
   * Rule - $1.00 per month (prorated hourly)
   * Request -	$0.60 per 1 million requests
+* It would take 15 minutes to probagate all the WEB-ACL  to all the regions

 ## AWS Firewall manager

 * AWS Firewall Manager is a security management service which allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization.
 * AWS FM = AWS WAF on entire AWS Organization
 * Prerequisite = AWS Config enabled + AWS Account to act as Firewall Manager Admin + All accounts should be part of AWS Organization (not just consolidated billing)

+## AWS WAF Rule evaluation order

+* When creating a Web ACL for AWS Web Application Firewall (WAF), it is critical to remember that WAF rules are evaluated in a specific order.
+What general order of WAF rules within a Web ACL is recommended?
+* Whitelist rules first, then Blacklist, then Bad Signature

 ## AWS Firewall manager  - Components